davdar/maam/writeup/paper.markdown

 example in this paper, no added effort is required to construct a monad stack for that language.

-Path and flow senstivity properties arise from the _order of composition_ of monad transformers.
+Path and flow sensitivity properties arise from the _order of composition_ of monad transformers.
 Placing state after nondeterminism (`Sₜ[s] ∘ 𝒫ₜ` or `Sₜ[s] ∘ FSₜ[s']`) will result in `s` being path-sensitive.
 Placing state before nondeterminism (`𝒫ₜ ∘ Sₜ[s]` or `FSₜ[s'] ∘ Sₜ[s]`) will result in `s` being